w1ll14mc41g/cs685_project/README.md

 - **Summary Quality**: Merged summaries score 7.937/10 vs. 7.770/10 for offline-only (k=10)

 See `final-report.tex` Section 6 (Results) for complete quantitative analysis with 95% confidence intervals.

+See `results/README.md` for detailed information about results directory structure, file formats, and how to interpret evaluation outputs.

 ## Command-Line Options